rusocode/ao-compressor/README.md

 A GUI tool for compressing and decompressing Argentum Online resources into `.ao` files.

-`.ao` files are standard ZIP files with UTF-8 encoding that contain game resources (images, sounds, etc.), preserved folder structure, and compression metadata.
+`.ao` files are standard ZIP files that contain game resources (images, sounds, etc.) while preserving folder structure and providing compression.

 ![](screenshot.png)